 Located just five meters below the earth, there was an intact pair of royal tombs from the fourth century BC which contained many objects of gold, silver, bronze, and iron, as well as several wall frescoes.

-But more importantly, there were two caskets of human bones, which Andronikos believed to be the remains of the parents of Alexander the Great, Philip II (382-336 BC) — who had conquered all of Greece — and his fourth wife Olympia.
+More importantly, however, there were two caskets of human bones, which Andronikos believed to be the remains of the parents of Alexander the Great, Philip II (382-336 BC)— who had conquered all of Greece—and his fourth wife Olympia.

 Dr. Andronikos, a professor of archeology at the Aristotle University of Thessaloniki, based his stunning conclusion on ivory busts found on the tomb floor which greatly resembled known portraits of Philip and Alexander.

-Chemical dating placed the tomb at the right time, between 350 and 320 B.C., and in addition, it is known that no other Macedonian king was buried in northern Greece during that time.
+Chemical dating placed the tomb at the right time, namely between 350 and 320 B.C..
+Additionally, it is known that no other Macedonian king was buried in northern Greece during that time.